 A Good Start

-We also have an Education section on our website and if you want to find out more on cannabis shopping, namely how much can you buy, where can you consume, dosage and other frequently asked questions, click here.
+And if you want to find out more on cannabis shopping, namely how much can you buy, where you can consume, dosage and other frequently asked questions, click here.

 Special prices on select strains of fine cannabis